the-frey/the-frey.github.com/_posts/2018-12-04-ddd-in-functional-languages-and-fp.md

 placeOrder :: Basket -> Order
 ```

+Two of these involve side-effects, so I probably should have chosen examples without that complication, but let's side-step that for now.

 I think the schema-based example is interesting though - because there are points in a system where access is the most important interface, e.g.

 - Database access